AdviceHeatingNewsMaintracts_ideal-boiler-flow-temperature

 Worried about rising energy bills?
 There is one extremely simple tweak you can make to save serious cash.
 According to Nesta, by turning down the heating FLOW temperature on your boiler, you can save around 9% on your gas bill.
 For the average household, this could work out to a saving of around £112 per year on their heating bill.

 A trusted heating engineer will advise you that a combi boiler flow temperature should be set at 60°C or below for it to reach its higher efficiency potential.
+The working process of a gas combi boiler plays a significant role in its energy efficiency.

 In fact, Nesta predicts that if 10 million households turned down the flow temperature on their combi boilers to 60°C or below, it could wipe £1 billion off UK energy bills and save 1.7 million tonnes of carbon emissions – the equivalent of nearly six million transatlantic flights.